Virgin Valley

 The Virgin Valley is a valley in northwest Arizona and southeast Nevada on the Virgin River.
 The Virgin River drains southwest Utah and southeast Nevada; parts of Arizona, especially the Arizona Strip region drain southwards into the Virgin River and Valley.

 The Virgin Valley begins as the Virgin River exits the Virgin River Gorge between the Beaver Dam Mountains and Wilderness north, and the northeast of the Virgin Mountains on the south of the Gorge.

 Lake Mead on the Virgin River extends slightly upstream into the Virgin Valley.

 History

+There are two Virgin Valleys in Nevada.
+This article is mostly about the Southern valley, which is Northeast of Las Vegas along I-15.
+The Northern valley is on the opposite end of the State near the Oregon border.
+The two valleys are approximately 600 miles apart.
+The Opal mines are located in the Northern valley.

 The Virgin Valley has mines that are rich in opals.
 The opals were discovered in about 1913.
 The richest mines were owned by Flora Haines Loughead who had been a writer and a farmer but bought a string of claims after being sent to do a story for the San Francisco Chronicle.
 She became known as the "Opal Queen" owning the Rainbow, Stonetree and Bonanza mines and the "Giant Tree" Opal Claim.
 She sold the latter in about 1918 and concentrated on the Rainbow and Bonanza mines.